 👪 Serving

-Make sure you add the marshmallow eggs and the mini marshmallows just before serving!
-The color will eventually come off the marshmallow eggs the longer they're in contact with liquid (within an hour).
-But usually the kids in the crowd have devoured all the Easter eggs before that even has a chance to happen!
-However, you can add more, if desired.
+But usually, the kids in the crowd have devoured all the Easter eggs before that even has a chance to happen!
+However, you can add more if desired.
 This recipe makes about 20 servings.

 📋 Easter Punch Recipe